hipagesgroup/chart-hyperopt/README.md

 $ helm install --name my-release .
 ```

 The command deploys Hyperopt on the Kubernetes cluster in the default configuration.
+The [configuration](#configuration)
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`

+The helm chart outputs some useful information at the time of installation, like the portforward command required to
+connect to mongo db.

 ## Uninstalling the Chart